-Case Siemens: Taking the Design Process from Days and Hours to Minutes
+Case Siemens: VR Cuts the Design Process from Days and Hours to Minutes

 Siemens Corporate Technology is democratizing product development by moving it to a virtual environment.
 And Varjo is their VR device of choice.